hyperledger-labs/splice/README.md

 In `apps/common/frontend` we have an NPM package containing common code.
 This package (named `common-frontend`) can be installed with `npm install common-frontend -w my-workspace-pkg`.
 You can import anything from it with `import { ... } from 'common-frontend'` in your package's source code.

 You're also free to add more things in `common-frontend` to use across multiple frontend apps.
 This can really include anything: utility functions, reusable React components, shared config, etc. Just ensure whatever you add is exposed via the lib's entrypoint, `index.ts` (we use the [barreling](https://basarat.gitbook.io/typescript/main-1/barrel) technique to expose all modules from the root of the library).

-There is also a package available named `common-protobuf`, located in `apps/common/frontend-protobuf`.
-This simply contains all the web-gRPC protobuf bindings for all our services in Typescript.

 ### Conversions between Java & Scala types